-The certificate subscriber's private key shall be routinely re-keyed in accordance with the certificate subscriber private key usage period regulations in Section 6.3.2.
+The subscriber's private key shall be routinely re-keyed in accordance with the subscriber's private key usage period regulations in Section 6.3.2.

-If the subscriber's EV TLS/SSL certificate has not been revoked,

-HiPKI EV TLS CA or its RA can start to accept the re-key and request a new certificate two months before the expiry of the subscriber's private key use period.
+If the subscriber's EV TLS/SSL certificate has not been revoked, HiPKI EV TLS CA or its RA can start to process the re-key and new certificate application two months before the expiry of the subscriber's private key use period.
 The request procedure for the new certificate shall be handled in accordance with Sections 4.1 and 4.2.

-After the subscriber EV TLS/SSL certificate is revoked, use of its private key shall be suspended.
-After the key pair re-key, a new certificate may be requested from HiPKI EV TLS CA in accordance with Sections 4.1 and 4.2.
+After the subscriber's EV TLS/SSL certificate is revoked, use of its private key shall be suspended.
+After the key pair is re-keyed, a new certificate may be requested from HiPKI EV TLS CA in accordance with Sections 4.1 and 4.2.